 Website SEO Strategies for Franchises

-Website SEO is an integral part of marketing for businesses of all size.
-This is because SEO expands a company’s organic reach and continues to bring in website traffic as long as the keywords chosen remain relevant.
+Website SEO is an integral part of marketing for businesses of all sizes.
+This is because SEO expands a company’s organic reach and continues to bring in website traffic as long as the keywords are chosen remain relevant.
 When the effectiveness of a specific keyword changes, it’s a simple task to update content to reflect that.
 This helps to ensure that when someone googles relevant topics related to your business, your website will rank high in searches.

 Your goal should be to land in the first three spots because most people don’t look beyond the first three results.
 Here are a few things you need to make sure you rank in the first three spots as often as possible.